-The Travel Card provides a variety of benefits, such as multiple types of insurance coverage at no cost to the University.
+The Travel Card provides limited, secondary insurance coverage for rental cars when certain terms and conditions are met.
+(For questions on this coverage, contact 1.800.VISA.911.)
 Furthermore, the card facilitates reconciliation of University business trips by consolidating trip expenses on a single expense report for review, approval, and import into the University’s Finance System.

 Reconciling Travel Card Transactions and Other Trip Expenses

 Card transactions are imported into the Concur Travel & Expense System and are reconciled in that system along with any out-of-pocket reimbursable expenses.
 Any personal expenses incurred on the Travel Card must be processed as Personal transactions in the Concur Travel & Expense System.